ITANAGAR, Sept 29: On hearing the news of declaration of new Longding District, the

 The scorer of the winning team were Millo Alley, Hage Tamo, Rubu Rabin, and Koj Gambo.

-Chiging Pulo and Mobia Sira scored a goal each for the runner-
+Chiging Pulo and Mobia Sira scored a goal each for the runner-up team.

 The gold medallist were Runa Dada (Senior Boys below 75 kg), Tage Saa (Junior Boys